diefenbach/django-lfs/docs/user/html/page.rst

     The short text of the page.
 This is displayed within overviews.

 Text
     The main text of the page.
-This is display if someone browses to the page.

 Active
     If this is checked the page is active.
 Only active pages are displayed to